Cyphrme/Coze/README.md

 leaked keys.
 Systems storing Coze keys should provide an interface permitting a given Coze key to be mark as revoked by receiving a self-revoke message.
 Self-revokes with future times must immediately be considered as revoked.
-Coze suggests rvk to be a 32-bit unsigned integer with a maximum value of 4,294,967,295.
+Coze requires `rvk` to be an integer with a maximum value of 9,007,199,254,740,991 (2^53 – 1), which is Javascript's `MAX_SAFE_INTEGER`.

-Key expiration policies, such as key rotation, are outside the scope of Coze.
+Key expiration policies, key rotation, and alternative revocation methods are outside the scope of Coze.

 ## Supported Algorithms